dikirilov/pfdw-vs-dblink/README.md

 ## Algorithm
 Copy repository to your local machine and navigate to the folder.

 Adjust amount of test data to generate at ***db1/sql/db1_data_generation.sql***.
-It goes 1 000 000 records 'out-of-the-box'.
+It goes with 1 000 000 records 'out-of-the-box'.
 Adjust resource limits for containers at ***compose.yaml***.
-It goes 0.5 cpu and 512m of memory for each one.
+It goes with 0.5 cpu and 512m of memory for each one.

 Execute: